VR-25/acc/README.md

 As the default configuration (above) suggests, ACC is designed to run out of the box, with little to no customization/intervention.

-The only command you need to remember is `acc`.
+The only command you have to remember is `acc`.
 It's a wizard you'll either love or hate.

-If you feel uncomfortable with the command line, skip this section and use the [ACC app](https://github.com/MatteCarra/AccA/releases/) to manage ACC.
+If you feel uncomfortable with the command line, skip this section and use the [ACC App](https://github.com/MatteCarra/AccA/releases/) to manage ACC.
-That link will not always lead you to the latest version, though. https://t.me/acc_group/ will.

 Alternatively, you can use a `text editor` to modify `/data/adb/acc-data/config.txt`.
-Restart the [daemon](https://en.wikipedia.org/wiki/Daemon_(computing)) afterwards (`accd` command).
+Restart the [daemon](https://en.wikipedia.org/wiki/Daemon_(computing)) afterwards, by running `accd`.
 The config file itself has configuration instructions.
+These instructions are the same found in the `DEFAULT CONFIG` section, above.

 ### Terminal Commands